reaviz/reablocks/docs/migration/v9-to-unify-token-mapping.md

 See the [Semantic Color Tokens](#semantic-color-tokens) section for detailed mappings.

-**Note**: All UDS component token names documented below have been verified to exist in the UDS CSS files (`src/assets/css/uds/`).
-Semantic tokens are defined in `semantic-tokens.css` and map to UDS design tokens.
+**Note**: Token names and mappings in this guide are verified against the UDS CSS shipped with this version of `reablocks`.
+UDS token sets can evolve; if a token is missing in your build, prefer the semantic token layer or provide a custom theme override.

 ## CSS Import